 Though viral hepatitis can occur without the presence of jaundice, this sign has historically been considered a diagnostic marker for hepatitis.
 Jaundice results from elevations in the serum bilirubin.
 The normal level for total serum bilirubin is ≤1.6 mg/dL.
 In order for clinical jaundice to become detectable, the total serum bilirubin must exceed 2.5 mg/ dL.
-In most cases of viral hepatitis, the peak serum bilirubin does not exceed 10 mg/dL; levels higher than this are indicative of intra-hepatic cholestasis or extra-hepatic biliary obstruction (e.g., stone or tumor) [5].
+In most cases of viral hepatitis, the peak serum bilirubin does not exceed 10 mg/dL; levels higher than this are indicative of intra-hepatic cholestasis or extra-hepatic biliary obstruction (e.g., stone or tumor) [39].

 Hepatic inflammation leads to excessive release of cellular enzymes into the circulation that serve as sensitive markers of hepatic injury and indicators of disease severity.
-Two such enzyme markers of liver injury used for clinical purposes are alanine aminotransferase (ALT).
-Elevated serum levels are seen early in the course of viral hepatitis and in other forms of toxic liver injury, such as caused by alcohol, drugs (e.g., acetaminophen), and poisonings (e.g., carbon tetrachloride).
+Two such enzyme markers of liver injury used for clinical purposes are alanine aminotransferase (ALT), formerly known as serum glutamic pyruvic transaminase or SGPT, and aspartate aminotransferase (AST), formerly called serum glutamic-oxaloacetic transaminase or SGOT.
+Elevated serum levels are seen early in the course of viral hepatitis and in other forms of toxic liver injury, such as caused by alcohol, drugs (acetaminophen), and poisonings (carbon tetrachloride).
 Elevations in ALT and AST are also associated with centrilobular necrosis due to inadequate perfusion in shock states and in cases of biliary obstruction.
-The normal range for ALT is 7-56 Units/L; the normal range for AST is 5-40 Units/L[6].
+The normal range for ALT is 7-56 Units/L; the normal range for AST is 10-40 Units/L [21].
 There may be slight differences in normal values between men and women.

-Albumin levels (normal range: 3.5-5.5 mg/dL) are typically decreased in hepatocellular disease such as hepatitis but are unchanged in uncomplicated obstructive liver disease.
-Alkaline phosphatase levels (normal range: 44-147 IU/L) remain in the normal range in hemolytic disease, are slightly elevated in hepatocellular disease, and are greatly increased in obstructive liver disease [7].
+Albumin levels (normal range: 3.5 - 5.5 mg/dL) are typically decreased in hepatocellular disease such as hepatitis but are unchanged in uncomplicated obstructive liver disease.
+Alkaline phosphatase levels (normal range: 20 - 140 IU/L) remain in the normal range in hemolytic disease, are slightly elevated in hepatocellular disease, and are greatly increased in obstructive liver disease [18].